astral-fate/memory-management-/README.md

 18the access is illegal, because the memory adress that is requested has not been allocated at all. since the memory adress translation happens on pretty much every memory reference. most memory management units would integrate a small cache of valid virtual to physical adress translation.

-21thr presence of a TLB will make the entire translation process much faster. it will also imply what kinds of pages can be there.
+the presence of a TLB will make the entire translation process much faster. it will also imply what kinds of pages can be there.